microsoft/dicom-server/docs/tutorials/use-dicom-web-standard-apis-with-c#.md

 1. Sign into the [Azure Portal](https://portal.azure.com/).
 1. Search for **App Services** and select your Medical Imaging Server for DICOM App Service.
 1. Copy the **URL** of your App Service.
+1. Note the version of the REST API you would like to use.
+When creating the `DicomWebClient` below, we recommend to pass the version in to pin the client to a specific version.
+For more information on versioning visit the [Api Versioning Documentation](../api-versioning.md).

 In your application install the following nuget packages: